ShaileshDivey/otter_helper/README.md

-# Autograding with Otter Grader & GitHub Classroom or Blackboard
+# Autograding for Python/Jupyter/Excel using Otter Grader & GitHub Classroom or Blackboard

 [![Custom badge](https://img.shields.io/endpoint?logo=slack&url=https%3A%2F%2Fraw.githubusercontent.com%2Fucbds-infra%2Fotter-grader%2Fmaster%2Fslack-shields.json)](https://join.slack.com/t/otter-grader/shared_invite/enQtOTM5MTQ0MzkwMTk0LTBiNWIzZTYxNDA2NDZmM2JkMzcwZjA4YWViNDM4ZTgyNDVhNDgwOTQ0NjNlZjcwNmY5YzJiZjZhZGNhNzc5MjA)

 I've seen that quite a few other people teaching analytics have been discussing different autograding solutions.
-This is my effort to create something that is relatively easy to use.
+This is my effort to create something that is relatively easy to use and can flexibly grade excel or python assignments.

 Generally, the workflow is as follows: